Re:Zero: Music

-The first opening theme song was "Redo" by Konomi Suzuki, and the first ending theme was "Styx Helix" by Myth & Roid, while for episode 7 the ending theme was "Straight Bet," also by Myth & Roid.
-The second opening theme song, titled "Paradisus-Paradoxum," was performed by Myth & Roid, while the second ending theme, "Stay Alive," was performed by Rie Takahashi.
-Myth & Roid also performed the ending theme for episode 14 titled "theater D."
+The first opening theme song was "Redo" by Konomi Suzuki, and the first ending theme was "Styx Helix" by Myth & Roid, while for episode 7 the ending theme was "Straight Bet", also by Myth & Roid.
+The second opening theme song, titled "Paradisus-Paradoxum", was performed by Myth & Roid, while the second ending theme, "Stay Alive", was performed by Rie Takahashi.
+Myth & Roid also performed the ending theme for episode 14 titled "theater D".

 The second season's first opening theme song was "Realize" by Konomi Suzuki, while the second season's first ending theme song was "Memento" by Nonoc.
 The second season's second opening theme song was "Long Shot" by Mayu Maeshima (former vocalist of Myth & Roid), while the second season's second ending theme song was "Believe In You" by Nonoc.

+The third season's opening theme song was "Reweave" by Konomi Suzuki, while the third season's ending theme song was "Nox Lux" by Myth & Roid.

 The series' soundtrack was released on CD on October 26, 2016.
 The disk contains 21 tracks composed by Kenichiro Suehiro.

-"Redo," Suzuki's 10th single, was released on CD on May 11, 2016.
+"Redo", Suzuki's 10th single, was released on CD on May 11, 2016.
 The single was also released as a limited edition with a DVD featuring a music video, a live concert video, and a "making of" video.
 The songs were performed by Suzuki, with lyrics by Genki Mizuno and arrangement by Makoto Miyazaki.

-The CD for "Styx Helix," the series' first ending theme, was Myth & Roid's 3rd single.
-Written, arranged, and performed by the group, it was released on May 25, 2016, and included both regular and instrumental versions of "Styx Helix" and "STRAIGHT BET."
+The CD for "Styx Helix", the series' first ending theme, was Myth & Roid's 3rd single.
+Written, arranged, and performed by the group, it was released on May 25, 2016, and included both regular and instrumental versions of "Styx Helix" and "Straight Bet".

-"Stay Alive," the second ending theme, was released as a single on August 24, 2016.
+"Stay Alive", the second ending theme, was released as a single on August 24, 2016.
 The songs were performed by Takahashi (Emilia) and Minase (Rem).
 The songs were written and arranged by Heart's Cry.

 Myth & Roid released the second opening theme as a single on August 24, 2016.
-The CD included regular and instrumental versions of "Paradisus-Paradoxum" and "theater D."
+The CD included regular and instrumental versions of "Paradisus-Paradoxum" and "Theater D".

 For Memory Snow, three pieces of theme music were used: the ending theme "Memory Memory Snow" and the image song "Relive" by Nonoc, and the insert song "Memories" by Riko Azuna.